• Skip to primary navigation

 How to know the thickness: you can use a measuring stick if you want it very precise, but you could also use your finger.
 I like to put my fingertip next to the dough.
 If it comes about halfway up your fingernail you're in good shape!

-How do you keep sugar cookies from spreading?
+How to keep sugar cookies from spreading

 The number one tip to keep your sugar cookies from spreading is chilling the dough!
 Do not skip.
 I know it's a bummer when you want cookies right now and then the recipe tells you to chill the dough, but try and plan ahead so these cookies don't spread.